Tennessine: Pre-discovery

 Hamilton checked if the ORNL high-flux reactor produced californium for a commercial order: The required berkelium could be obtained as a by-product.
 He learned that it did not and there was no expectation for such an order in the immediate future.
 Hamilton kept monitoring the situation, making the checks once in a while.
 (Later, Oganessian referred to Hamilton as "the father of 117" for doing this work.)

 Discovery

 ORNL resumed californium production in spring 2008.
 Hamilton noted the restart during the summer and made a deal on subsequent extraction of berkelium (the price was about $600,000).
 During a September 2008 symposium at Vanderbilt University in Nashville, Tennessee, celebrating his 50th year on the Physics faculty, Hamilton introduced Oganessian to James Roberto (then the deputy director for science and technology at ORNL).
 They established a collaboration among JINR, ORNL, and Vanderbilt.
-Clarice Phelps was part of ORNL's team that collaborated with JINR; this is particularly notable as because of it the IUPAC recognizes her as the first African-American woman to be involved with the discovery of a chemical element.
+Clarice Phelps was part of ORNL's team that collaborated with JINR; the IUPAC recognizes her as the first African-American woman to be involved with the discovery of a chemical element.
 The eventual collaborating institutions also included The University of Tennessee (Knoxville), Lawrence Livermore National Laboratory, The Research Institute for Advanced Reactors (Russia), and The University of Nevada (Las Vegas).